Skip to main content

 Biography

-Pauline’s doctoral dissertation was awarded the Grand Prix of France’s Intelligence Academy and the Bastien Irondelle Prize of the Association for War and Strategic Studies (AEGES).
-In 2019, she also received the Best student paper award from the Intelligence Studies Section of the International Studies Association.
+She holds a PhD in Philosophy from the University of Paris 1 Panthéon-Sorbonne, where her doctoral dissertation received the Grand Prix of France’s Intelligence Academy and the Bastien Irondelle Prize of the Association for War and Strategic Studies.
+In 2019, she received the Best Student Paper award from the Intelligence Studies Section of the International Studies Association (ISA).
+She has published widely, including in Intelligence and National Security and the Cambridge Review of International Affairs, and is completing her first book, Hidden in Plain Sight: Spy Fiction, Secrecy and Democracy (under contract with Princeton University Press).

 Research interests